 Q: Am I required to speak with the police following an arrest?

 No, it is not mandatory for you to give any sort of statement to law enforcement personnel.
-When you are read the following Miranda Rights, you can choose to remain silent and contact a criminal lawyer in Baltimore MD.
+When you are read the following Miranda Rights, you can choose to remain silent and contact a criminal lawyer in Baltimore Maryland.

 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.